pingan8787/awesome-ai-tools/README.md

 126. [IRMO](https://www.irmoai.com/) 👉 Made for Creation

-127. [iSee](https://apps.apple.com/us/app/isee-ai-art-image-editor/id1643731633) 👉 ‎Create unique AI Avatars using your own words and images with no limits or additional costs. iSee allows users to create unique AI avatars based on their own selfies.
-By uploading 10-20 images of yourself, the app's AI will learn your features and create avatars in various styles such as cyborg…
+127. [iSee](https://apps.apple.com/us/app/isee-ai-art-image-editor/id1643731633) 👉 Create unique AI Avatars using your own words and images with no limits or additional costs. iSee allows users to create unique AI avatars based on their own selfies.

 128. [Kaedim](https://www.kaedim3d.com/) 👉 Kaedim is your own personal 3D artist.
 Use any basic image to create a textured, production-ready 3D model.